Quansight/qhub-jupyterhub-theme/README.md

 - `navbar_text_color`: Navbar links and text color (`default: #1c1d26`)
 - `navbar_hover_color`: Hover color for navbar links (`default: #00a3b0`)

+> **Note**
+> The default colors, typefaces and logos are chosen based on the Nebari branding.
+You can find more about this on the [Nebari design repository](https://github.com/nebari-dev/nebari-design).

 :computer: You can see an example of these variables and the configuration in [`test_jupyterhub_config.py`](test_jupyterhub_config.py).

 Nebari internal options: